TahaUser5/rag-reliability-case-study/README.md

 # RAG Reliability Case Study
-An enterprise-grade Retrieval-Augmented Generation (RAG) HR assistant, evaluated against a 20-question golden dataset with an independent judge model — documenting real failure modes, bottleneck distributions, and the engineering decisions behind a faithfulness score of **0.911**.
+An production-style Retrieval-Augmented Generation (RAG) HR assistant, evaluated against a 20-question golden dataset with an independent judge model — documenting real failure modes, bottleneck distributions, and the engineering decisions behind a faithfulness score of **0.911**.

 📹 **[DEMO VIDEO]**